 The following on-premise signs require a sign permit and are subject to all applicable standards of this Chapter.
+Additionally, the following sign types shall only operate as on-premise signs.
 Outdoor advertising signs are regulated separately in Section 13.11.